 +8 more

-When Don JoaquĂn expanded into Colombia, he trusted family.
-His nephew Santiago runs operations with professional charm and a competitive edge.
-Roberto is Santiago's fixer—when tourists get robbed, scammed, or in trouble, Santiago calls Roberto.
+Santiago runs a boutique hotel in the Old City with professional charm and a competitive edge.
+Roberto is his fixer — when tourists get robbed, scammed, or in trouble, Santiago calls Roberto.
 He's cleaned up too many gringo messes to have patience for tourists who treat Spanish like a hobby.
+Between the two of them, you'll learn both the polished business side and the street-smart survival side of Colombian Spanish.

 First words, greetings, basic introductions